cknips/b3form/README.md

 ### Labels

-Labels are automatically read from `'helpers.label'` in I18n.
+Labels are automatically read from `'b3_form.label'` in I18n.
 To manually set a label on an element, you can pass a `:label` option:

 ```haml